 Willowbrook’s founder, Althea Pratt-Broome, is a pioneer in creative arts and alternative education and has helped build many successful programs in Oregon.
 From the small seed of workshops held at Willowbrook, her historic Tualatin home, a summer camp sprouted in 1982 with 20 children and 10 staff members.

-Celebrating more than 38 years, our 501(c)(3) nonprofit organization has grown leaps and bounds thanks to Althea’s vision, her family’s dedication over the years, and strong community support.
+Celebrating nearly 40 years, our 501(c)(3) nonprofit organization has grown leaps and bounds thanks to Althea’s vision, her family’s dedication over the years, and strong community support.
 We are honored to carry the torch and their legacy forward with great passion and love.

 "Willowbrook is a small seed we plant today for our belief in tomorrow."